-Studio Art 1170: Printmaking I (3) - Prerequisites: ST ART 1150 and ST ART 1141 or consent of the instructor.
-An introduction to printmaking techniques, materials, and theories.
-The course will include work in a variety of print materials.
+Studio Art 1170: Printmaking I (3) - An introduction to printmaking techniques, materials, and theories.

-Studio Art 1180: Painting I (3) - ST ART 1140 and ST ART 1150 or consent of the instructor.
-An introduction to the use of oil and/or acrylic painting media.
+Studio Art 1180: Painting I (3) - An introduction to the use of oil and/or acrylic painting media.
 Studio problems to develop technical and expressive skills on various surfaces.

-Studio Art 1210: Graphic Design I (3) - Prerequisites: None.
-Introduction to graphic design with an emphasis on fundamentals of space, emotion, shape, form, and concept.
+Studio Art 1210: Graphic Design I (3) - Introduction to graphic design with an emphasis on fundamentals of space, emotion, shape, form, and concept.
 Projects in design, layout and typography will be addressed.
-The course is recommended to be taken concurrently with ST ART 1150, Design I.

-Biology 1013: General Biology Laboratory (2) - Prerequisite: Biology 1012 (may be taken concurrently).
-Laboratory course to accompany General Biology.
+Biology 1013: General Biology Laboratory (2) [MS] - Prerequisite: Biology 1012 (may be taken concurrently).
+Laboratory course to accompany Biology 1012.
 Biology 1013 can be used to fulfill the general education requirements in a laboratory science.
-Biology 1013 does not meet the prerequisite requirements for other courses in biology.
+Biology 1012 does not meet the prerequisite requirements for other courses in biology.

-Biology 1202: Environmental Biology (3) - An examination of the biological basis of current environmental problems, with emphasis upon resources, energy, pollution, and conservation.
+Biology 1202: Environmental Biology (3) [MI, MS] - An examination of the biological basis of current environmental problems, with emphasis upon resources, energy, pollution, and conservation.

 Business Administration 1900: Introduction to Personal Law (3) - This course introduces students to the American legal system and the basic issues every individual must deal with in our society.
-The course will be of interest to anyone seeking a job, leasing an apartment, buying a car or house, borrowing money, buying insurance, getting married or divorced, entering contracts, filing a law suit, writing a will, or accumulating wealth.
-May not be used for credit in any undergraduate business program.
+The course will be of interest to anyone seeking a job, leasing an apartment, buying a car or house, borrowing money, buying insurance, getting married or divorced, entering contracts, filing a lawsuit, writing a will, or accumulating wealth.

 Finance 1590: Personal Finance for Nonbusiness Majors (3) - For future professionals who want to learn more about personal finance and how to better manage their resources.
 The topics include purchasing/leasing cars, home acquisitions, investing in stocks and bonds, mutual funds, retirement planning and health and life insurance.
 Special emphasis will be on the nontechnical aspects of these issues.
 Cannot be used for credit in BSBA program.

-Information Systems 1800: Computers & Information Systems (3) - This course covers the basic concepts of networked computers including the basics of file management on local and remote computers, electronic mail, Internet browsers, and web page development.
+Information Systems 1800: Computers & Information Systems (3) [MI] - This course covers the basic concepts of networked computers including the basics of file management on local and remote computers, electronic mail, Internet browsers, and web page development.
 Students are also exposed to applications used in business for solving problems, communicating, and making informed decisions, including word processors, presentation software, and electronic spreadsheets.
 Students will also develop business applications using a popular programming language or database management tool.
-Credit cannot be granted for both CMP SCI 1010 and INFSYS 1800.
+Credit cannot be granted for both Computer Science 1010 and Information Systems 1800.

-Chemistry 1111: Introductory Chemistry I (5) - Prequisite: MATH 1030 (or a score of 26 or higher on either the math ACT or the Missouri Math Placement Test).
-Presents an introduction to the fundamental laws and theories of chemistry.
+Chemistry 1111: Introductory Chemistry I (5) [MS] - Presents an introduction to the fundamental laws and theories of chemistry.
 Laboratory experiments are designed to demonstrate some aspects of qualitative and quantitative analysis and to develop skills in laboratory procedures.
-Chemistry majors may not include both CHEM 1011 and CHEM 1111 in the 120 hours required for graduation.
+Chemistry majors may not include both Chem 1082 and 1111, nor both Chem 1011 and 1111 in the 120 hours required for graduation.

-English 2310: English Literature Before 1790 (3) - The development of English literature from the Middle Ages through the eighteenth century.
-Introduces students to major literary movements and themes through the reading and analysis of representative works of selected major authors.
+English 2310: English Literature I Before 1790 (3) [C,H] - The development of English literature from the Middle Ages through the eighteenth century.
+Reading and analysis of representative works of selected major writers.